Covid-19 patient, declared dead by West Bengal hospital, returns home to family

 On the other hand, Mukherjee’s son, Sandip Mukherjee was shocked to see a different person at the hospital where his father was supposed to be admitted.
 “The hospital authorities realised that they had made a faux pas and informed Banerjee’s family,” he said.

-The Bharatiya Janata Party’s Bengal unit chief Dilip Ghosh claimed that such incidents can only happen in the state, and accused the government of conducting fewer tests in a day to keep the case count low, according to PTI.
+The Bharatiya Janata Party’s Bengal unit chief Dilip Ghosh claimed that such incidents can only happen in this state, and accused the government of conducting fewer tests in a day to keep the case count low, according to PTI.
 “Our neighbouring states like Bihar, Odisha, and Uttar Pradesh are testing over one lakh of tests whereas they [the West Bengal government] are keeping it to 45,000 because they want to suppress the fact.”

 West Bengal has 25,207 active cases, 4,23,129 recoveries, and 8,025 people have died so far due to the coronavirus.